rust-lang/surveys/CONTRIBUTING.md

 The survey platform of choice is currently [Survey Hero](https://www.surveyhero.com).
 We have reached a general consensus that, while not perfect, it works rather well for us therefore we are not looking into alternatives for the time being.

 The State of Rust survey is published usually in the first half of December.
 Contributions are tipically needed once a year as we approach to the deadline.
-The initial work to kickoff the survey is taken care of by the [Survey Team](https://github.com/rust-lang/team/blob/master/teams/community-survey.toml).
+The initial work to kickoff the survey is taken care of by the [Survey Team].
 Contributions are welcome to translate the survey into multiple languages.
 The more, the merrier.

 Here's a rough timeline of the work:
 - The State of Rust survey is discussed on Zulip (in [#t-community/survey](https://rust-lang.zulipchat.com/#narrow/channel/402479-t-community.2Frust-survey)).
 We gather feedback about the previous year's survey, we ask the main teams if they have specific wishes and we draft the English survey